 Impact of Earth-based radar observations

-The moment of inertia of our sister planet has never been measured.
-We are using the Goldstone Solar System Radar and the Green Bank Telescope to address fundamental questions related to the interior and atmosphere of Venus.
-We are working towards measuring Venus's moment of inertia (and therefore the size of its core) and length-of-day variations (and therefore providing key data towards elucidating its fascinating but poorly understood atmospheric dynamics).
+The moment of inertia of our sister planet has never been measured, until now.
+We have been using the Goldstone Solar System Radar and the Green Bank Telescope to address fundamental questions related to the interior and atmosphere of Venus.
+We have obtained a measurement of Venus's moment of inertia to 8% uncertainties.
+With additional observations and improved precision, we will ultimately measure the size of the core of Venus.
+We have also obtained a record of length-of-day variations, which is providing key data towards elucidating Venus's fascinating but poorly understood atmospheric dynamics.

 The length of day on Venus changes, but by how much?